A way of seeing hope I didn’t plan to write — and why it changes how you think about it

 This is where I want to be careful.
 Because “wins” doesn’t mean what you think.

 It doesn’t mean the adversity disappears.
-It doesn’t mean you achieve the goal, hit the number, or cross the finish line.
+It doesn’t mean you achieve the goal, hit the number, cross the finish line.
 It doesn’t mean the hard thing stops being hard.

-Winning means you didn’t stop, you came back the next morning, and you refused to let the adversity define the outcome.
+Winning means you didn’t stop, you came back the next morning, you refused to let the adversity define the outcome.

 Some of my biggest wins this past year looked like nothing from the outside.
 A morning I almost didn’t get up — and then did.
 A busy work week where I held the thread of the habit even though everything was different.
-A hard day where “Pictures” was the only thing that reset me, and it worked.
+A hard day where my keyword “Pictures” was the only thing that reset me, and it worked.

 Those are wins — small ones, but they compound.
 They add up to a hope practice that is deeper and more durable than anything I’ve had before.

-A Definition Wide Enough For Everyone
+Wide Enough For Everyone

 What is your adversity right now?
 What would self-discipline look like in the face of it?
 What would winning mean — not eventually, but tomorrow morning?